 “Recruiters should put as much preparation into an interview as candidates,” opines Just Recruitment’s Emma Kershaw.
 “You need to know the sorts of questions to ask, and have a good sense of what you’re looking for in a candidate.
 Then you need to be all over your brief, so that you’re relaxed and have a natural conversation with the interviewee.
 That will enable them to give a good account of themselves, giving you as much information as possible for your deliberations.”

 5. Not providing a thorough induction

 You’ve done the hard work and found an ideal candidate for the opportunity available.
 Now their first day at work comes around, and you’re not ready to give them the best possible start.

-“It’s all too common that employers mess up employee inductions, or don’t bother with them at all,” says Sam.
+“It’s all too common that employers mess up employee inductions, or don’t bother with them at all,” says Emma.
 “But if you want to give a candidate every chance to thrive in their new role, you need to invest in them from the get go.
 Put a decent amount of time aside to show them around, talk them through your corporate culture and values, introduce them to the wider team and brief them about things like Health and Safety and First Aid.

 “I’d recommend having a standard programme for all staff inductions, supported by a detailed but accessible handbook.
 That way, you’ll know that everyone joining your company has a solid grounding from which they can draw in the early days.
 Believe me, you and they will reap the rewards well into the future.”

 For help with your recruitment needs, get in touch with your nearest Just Recruitment office.
 Contact details can be found at www.justrecruitment.co.uk